Wendy Bradfield

 I've never climbed a mountain disguised as a non-mountain until now.

-Real talk: if it's rocky and goes straight up – I hereby proclaim it a lil' mountain.
+Real talk: if it's rocky and goes straight up – I hereby proclaim it a mountain.

-I wanted to face my fear of climbing & descending a mountainy thing for my birthday, and why not do it in the dark for some extra zing?
+I wanted to face my fear of going up & down a mountainy thing for my birthday, so why not do it in the dark for some extra zing?

-I once climbed a tree, and they had to call the fire department to get me down.
-It wasn't my proudest moment, but hey, nobody's perfect.
+I climbed a tree once - the fire department had to get me down.
+It wasn't my proudest moment, but no one's perfect.

-Some people want cake & ice cream for their birthday.
+Some people want birthday cake & ice cream.

-I want a massive psychological challenge in the Sinai desert on a non-mountain night hike where my untimely death is a real possibility.
+I want to face a massive fear of climbing a mountain-ish rock in the darkness of the Sinai desert.
+My untimely death is a real possibility.

-My Bedouin guide glided up the earthen mound as natural as wind blowing through the trees, and my friend, the same but with more vigor.
+The Bedouin guide glided up the earthen mound, and my friend, the same but with more vigor.

 I felt immediate resistance to the unnatural ascension of my body.

-We moved swiftly up unsteady rock formations, both large & small.
-We snaked through semi laid paths and non-paths too.
+We snaked through unsteady rock formations, both large & small.

-Every moment was a choice to move beyond fear and into the unknown.
+Every moment was a step into the unknown.

 You're maybe going to die